How Reusable To-Go Containers Can Simplify Dining Operations: Webinar Recap

 Some Shocking Numbers on the Environmental Side

 Sam shared some astounding figures from UPSTREAM’s newly published report, Reuse Wins.
 Their new research indicates that food service uses close to 1 trillion (yes, that’s trillion with a T) disposable foodware items each year, leading to 9 million tons of waste.
-While that might seem unrelated to corporate food service,
+While that might seem unrelated to corporate food service, waste levels can be an enormous challenge for corporations.

 Aren’t Compostables Better?